younessidbakkasse/calculio/README.md

 Dont Hesitate to ask for help also thanks for reading this.
 Have a great day!

-Version 1.1 is on the way!
+Version 1.1 is on the way when I get some free time!